rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 In addition to ept-python, the user will need to install rasterio, geopandas (optionally pyogrio), shapely, [nest_asyncio,](https://pypi.org/project/nest-asyncio/) and some of the libraries typically included with scientific Python distributions: numpy, scipy, and matplotlib.
 We'll also be working with asyncio, so the user will need a recent version of Python.

-Here's the full list of imports:
+For convenience, ere's the full list of imports:

 {% highlight Python %}
 import rasterio